SrishtiGrover/Improved_Diverse_Frequent_Item_Set_Mining/README.md

 ## Installation and Running the Code

+#Requirements
 To run this project, the following is required:
 1) JDK
 2) IDE- Eclipse, Netbeans, etc
 3) Dataset - The above codes can be run on a dataset similar to Mushroom dataset
+4) SPMF Library-

+#Modified Folders and Files Description:
+I have two folders- fpgrowth_diverse and apriori_diverse (with file path: ca/pfv/spmf/algorithms/frequentpatterns/) The main files of my project are :
+1. AlgoFPGrowthDiverse.java (with file path: ca/pfv/spmf/algorithms/frequentpatterns/fpgrowth_diverse/)
+2. AlgoAprioriDiverse.java (with file path: ca/pfv/spmf/algorithms/frequentpatterns/apriori_diverse/)

-4) SPMF Library- The two files present in this repository require the support of files present in SPMF library.
-These two can be included as jar files in the library or can be run as separate class files.
+These two files require the support of files present in SPMF library and can be included as jar files in the library or can be run as separate class files.

 ## Contributors